Best Large Dogs

 Frequently Asked Questions

-The Labrador Retriever tops our best large dogs list due to its excellent overall scores, but the best breed for you depends on your specific needs and circumstances.
+The Labrador Retriever tops our best large dogs list due to its excellent overall scores, but the best breed for you depends on your specific needs, living situation, and lifestyle.

 We evaluated breeds based on relevant temperament traits, health, size, grooming needs, and suitability for the specific category.
 Our 2026 rankings reflect the latest breed data and veterinary research.